pymedphys/pymedphys/docs/contrib/tutes/setup-win.rst

 Git and pandoc
 ..............

-Use the following links to install the following packages.
+Use the following links to install git and pandoc.

+* `Install git`_
+* `Install pandoc`_

 If you don't have admin access make sure to install within your user account.
 When installing git it will ask you what default text editor to use.
 If you don't know what ``vim`` is make sure to change the default setting from ``vim`` to VSCode (that was just installed).

-* `Install git`_
-* `Install pandoc`_

 Install poetry
 ..............

-Within a command prompt run according to the instruction at <https://poetry.eustace.io/docs/#installation>:
+To install Poetry run the following within a command prompt:

 .. code:: bash

     curl -sSL https://raw.githubusercontent.com/sdispater/poetry/master/get-poetry.py | python

+What this does is detailed in the `Install Poetry`_ docs.
 You will need to close and reopen your command prompt after installing Poetry.

 Install the development version of PyMedPhys and pre-commit
 -----------------------------------------------------------

-To get download a copy of the PyMedPhys repository onto your machine run:
+To download a copy of the PyMedPhys repository onto your machine run:

 .. code:: bash